lululxvi/deepxde/docs/demos/function/dataset.rst

     initializer = "Glorot normal"
     net = dde.nn.FNN(layer_size, activation, initializer)

-The model can now be built using "adam" as an optimizer with a learning rate of 0.001s.
+The model can now be built using ``adam`` as an optimizer with a learning rate of 0.001s.
 The model is trained with 50000 iterations:

 .. code-block:: python